-Masenade and Cantoni del Duran Subgroup is the SE uttermost sector of the Moiazza Group, this latter sometimes regarded as a sector of the adjacent Civetta, actually an autonomous group, situated between Val di Zoldo and Vallata Agordina, in the Eastern Dolomites.
+The Masenade and Cantoni del Duran Subgroup is the SE uttermost sector of the Moiazza Group.
+The Moiazza group is sometimes regarded as a sector of the adjacent Civetta, actually it is an autonomous group, situated between Val di Zoldo and Vallata Agordina, in the Eastern Dolomites.
 This fine subgroup is located near Passo Duran m.
 1605, a col connecting Forno di Zoldo and Agordo, in a fine position in front of San Sebastiano - Tamer Group to the South.
 The Duran sector counts a wide number of rocky towers, needles and walls, built in a very good grey and yellow “dolomia”, just a paradise for the climbers, overlooking Passo Duran.

 Torre Jolanda is one of this peaks, clearly visible from Passo Duran, but not easily distinguishable amongst the adjacent walls from here.
 It acquires its form of beautiful slender tower, well separated from the surrounding walls, as we are approaching it during the walk up.
 It's definitely a recommended destination in a remarkable setting, with excellent rock.
 On the walls of the tower we find different routes, among them Via del Topo, dating back to the Fifties, is an interesting itinerary of quality, not too demanding.

 The starting point to climb is Passo Duran m.
 1605.
 The nearest town is Belluno.
 From Belluno there are two possibilities to reach Passo Duran: